kusti8/proton-native/docs/README.md

 ## Native Components?

 Currently we use Qt, which does not ship with true native components.
 Performance is basically the same and the look is very similar on almost all platforms, but we realize there is still a large demand for true native components in this project.
-Currently work is being done to integrate wxWidgets and allow the user to choose the backend.
-I am releasing V2 in its current state because it will take some time, due to this project being run by a single student with limited time.
+There is a current experimental backend for wxWidgets and is described [here](wx_backend.md).
+Please note this is very not complete and still needs a lot more work.

 ## Why?